Trail Sense

 3. Light the tinder.

-4. Carefully add kindling to the fire and blow into it to encourage growth.
+4. Carefully add kindling to the fire and gently blow into the base to encourage growth.
+When blowing into a fire, be gentle and take breaths away from the smoke.

 Nursing an ember